-Radical reactions take place following the excitation of an electron from an atom passing the singlet state (or s2 s1) and the triplet state (T1) more stable by changing spin.
-This electron transmits its energy to other atoms to initiate reactions or returns to its initial state (s0) retransmitting heat or photon phosphorescence.
+Radical reactions take place following the excitation of an electron of an atom which changes to the singlet state (s2 or s1) then to the triplet state (T1) which is more stable by changing its spin.
+This electron transmits its energy to other atoms to initiate reactions or returns to its initial state (s0) by re-emitting heat or a phosphorescence photon.

-I'll call 'S' that atom 3S * when excited triplet state.
+I'm going to call this atom 'S', 3S * when it is excited to the triplet state.

-Type I reactions can take place between the S atom and a substrate HR where R = r-r-CH-CH2.
+Type I reactions can take place between this S atom and an 'RH' substrate where R = r-CH-CH2-r.

-3S + RH -> SH. + A. (abstraction of a hydrogen leading to the formation of radicals)
+3S * + RH -> SH. + R. (tearing of a hydrogen leading to the formation of radicals)

-Type II reactions use an intermediary, eg oxygen, which occurs naturally in the form of di-radical .OO. which becomes singlet oxygen 1O2 *
+Type II reactions use an intermediate, for example oxygen, which occurs naturally in the form of a .OO di-radical. which becomes singlet oxygen 1O2 *

 1O2 * + RH -> ROOH (hydroperoxide)